Hunter-Gatherer Diet

 Since the end of the Paleolithic period, foods that humans would have rarely or never consumed during previous stages of their evolution have been introduced as staples in their diet, namely dairy products, beans, cereals, alcohol, salt and fatty domestic meats.

-In the last 150 years agriculture has boomed, with the production of refined cereals, refined sugars and refined vegetable oils, as well fattier domestic meats, which have become major components of Western diets.
+In the last 150 years agriculture has boomed, with the production of refined cereals, refined sugars and refined vegetable oils, as well as fattier domestic meats, which have become major components of Western diets.
 These dietary compositional changes have been implicated as risk factors in the many of the “diseases of civilization”, which include obesity, cardiovascular disease, diabetes, osteoporosis, autoimmune-related diseases and cancer.
-In many ways folowing a caveman / paleo diet is very much like following a more conventional low GI diet plan.
+In many ways following a caveman / paleo diet is very much like following a more conventional low GI diet plan.

 Healthiest Foods to Eat on the Stone Age, Hunter-Gather Diet